Mayly Sánchez

-Mayly Sánchez is a Venezuelan-born particle physicist who researches at Iowa State University.
+Mayly Sánchez is a Venezuelan-born particle physicist who researches and teaches at Florida State University.
 In 2011, she was awarded the Presidential Early Career Awards for Scientists and Engineers (PECASE), the highest honor given by the United States to scientists who are in the early stages of their research careers, for her contributions to the study of neutrinos and her work in promoting STEM fields to women.
 In 2013, she was named by the BBC as one of the top ten women scientists in Latin America.

 Early life

 Sánchez was born in Caracas, Venezuela on June 26, 1972.
 Her interest and passion for science began at an early age, after watching the 1980 television series "Cosmos".
 Due to this, she became passionate about astronomy and even asked for books about astronomy for her 12th birthday.
 As a result of this interest, her uncle told her that if she wanted to know more about astronomy, she would need to also study physics.

 At the age of 13, she relocated with her family to Mérida, Venezuela.
 Here, she attended high school at the Colegio Fátima, an all-girls Catholic school.
 While in high school, her focus eventually shifted from astronomy to physics, thanks to the help of her mathematics and physics teachers.